 A high stability optical frequency reference based on thermal calcium atoms

 Here we report an imprecision below 10-14 with a simple, compact optical frequency standard based upon thermal calcium atoms.
-Using a Ramsey-Borde spectrometer we excite features with linewidths 1S0-3P1 intercombination line at 657 nm.
+Using a Ramsey-Borde spectrometer we excite features with linewidths < 5 kHz for the 1S0-3P1 intercombination line at 657 nm.
 We have measured a fractional frequency instability below 6 x 10-15 at 1 s, with good prospects for still quieter performance.
 The key remaining issue is for this standard is how well first- and second-order Doppler drifts can be suppressed.
 Due to its experimental simplicity such a system could find application as a high stability reference for commercial applications.

 Proceedings of 2012 IEEE Frequency Control Symposium